puniverse/comsat/comsat-spring-web/docs/MimickingJavaAPIs.md

 - Public and package constructors of non-`abstract` classes are part of the user APIs and must be mimicked as well
 - Public constructors of `abstract` classes and protected constructors are part of the extension APIs and must be mimicked as well, at least for non-`final` classes intended to be extension points
-(Java doesn't support closed inheritance hiearchies but such classes could be named "non-closed")
+(Java does nost support closed inheritance hiearchies but such classes could be named "non-closed")

 But there are conflicting facts as well: